The Accuracy of The Oura Ring

 2. Designed with Top Sensors in Mind

 Oura uses infrared light photoplethysmography (PPG), which penetrates deeper than green light LEDs found in the majority of wearables.
 Oura’s PPG sensors are similar to those found in select hospital devices, which are used to monitor heart rate.
 PPG operates by sending infrared light through LEDs to directly measure blood volume changes.
-Light is then received by these same PPG sensors via a photodiode.
-The amount of light absorbed is directly proportional the volume of blood found in your finger.
+Light is then received by these same PPG sensors via a photodiode (also known as a 'light detector').
+The amount of light absorbed is directly proportional to the volume of blood found in your finger.
 Because Oura samples 250 times per second, this consistent capturing of pulses of light through your arteries accurately reflects your heart’s activity.

 Additionally, the Oura Ring has LEDs positioned on both sides of your finger, allowing for the clearest signal to be picked up.
 To compare, most watch wearables are only able to offer a single-sided light source.